 With all the progress programmatic advertising offers, it comes but at a cost.
 Luckily, we can minimize the risks by paying close attention to our web and ad performances.
 And as much as we'll want to do that by ourselves, it is simply more effective to use ad verification tools.

 To combat the abuse of programmatic advertising by some media companies, ad verification was introduced.
 It is a feature that helps check whether an ad is being delivered to the target audience originally intended by the advertiser.
 Verification tools ensure that users’ cookies are not sent by bots and that there is no double-spending on ad auctions.

 Ad verification tools usually come equipped with functions like automatic checking and video tracking, necessary to detect and report ad frauds and clutter, thereby making the tools crucial in protecting one's return on ad spend.

 Meet Spider AF

 At Spider Labs, we offer our own ad verification tool called Spider AF.
 It is an all-in-one tool that can be used to tackle ad fraud, promote brand safety, and weed out fraudulent users.
 Whether it is listing ads, app advertising, or other forms of web ads, Spider AF is equipped to help monitor ad performance and spot any issues in the ad operations.
 Anxious about how ad fraud is impacting your business?
-Try our free demo today.
+Book a demo today.

 As ad management platforms, web traffic measurement tools, and ad verification software evolve, programmatic advertising has, on a broader scale, made great strides in the way we manage advertising operations.
 With it, advertisers can be assured that they are getting the exact audience they’re after, and publishers have a better chance of making up for lost advertising dollars.
 These are important steps in a market that continues to grow, and it is up to us to strive and maintain a healthy and sustainable advertising ecosystem.